When I had the pleasure of traveling to Ireland a while back, I returned with lifelong friendships — and a soul-warming recipe for Colcannon Soup.

 Travel can be a trial by fire for any relationship, so it’s worth noting that Rachelle and I first became friends on a trip.
 We were part of a small group of food bloggers chosen by Raglan Road Irish Pub and Restaurant to spend time in Ireland as part of the Orlando-based restaurant’s tenth anniversary celebration.

-Officially, the five of us were there to chronicle the adventures of the Raglan Road Trip winners, five talented cooks who won a free trip to the Emerald Isle by creating fantastic, Irish-inspired recipes.
+Officially, the five of us food bloggers were there to chronicle the adventures of the Raglan Road Trip winners, five talented cooks who won a free trip to the Emerald Isle by creating fantastic, Irish-inspired recipes.
 By the end of the journey, however, we all knew that we were lucky to have participated in such a special event.

 Ever since we returned from that trip, Rachelle and I have wanted to get back into the kitchen.
 As a result, we settled on a date and set about formulating our plan.